Robust estimation of the Quantum Fisher Information on a quantum processor: Experimental results

-Analysing the raw data (orange points in Fig.~\ref{fig:fig2}$(b)$) that are prone to errors during the randomized measurement protocol gives us lower estimations of the bounds.
+Analyzing the raw data (orange points in Fig.~\ref{fig:fig2}$(b)$) that are prone to errors during the randomized measurement protocol gives us lower estimations of the bounds.
 They do not violate the GME threshold and do not follow the expected scaling seen for the mitigated data points.
-This shows that the error mitigation in the measurement protocol is decisive and useful to estimate underlying properties of the prepared quantum states.
-In the case of the analysis of the raw data, we can assert from the witness bounds in Ref.~\cite{Toth2012, Hyllus2012} that our prepared state contains an entanglement depth of $k = 6$ for $N\ge 6$.
+This shows that the error mitigation in the measurement protocol is decisive and useful for estimating the underlying properties of the prepared quantum states.
+In the case of the analysis of the raw data, we can assert from the witness bound $F_Q > \Gamma(N,k)$~\cite{Toth2012, Hyllus2012} that our prepared state contains an entanglement depth of $k = 6$ for $N\ge 6$.
 Importantly, in App.~\ref{SM:batchvsfull}, we show the estimation of the lower bounds in the case when the calibration (step (i) in Fig.~\ref{fig:fig1}) is done entirely at the beginning and is followed by the experiment (step (ii) in Fig.~\ref{fig:fig1}).
-We observe clearly that performing the calibration in multiple iterations provides better results for larger system sizes where the full experimental duration starts to increase.
+We observe clearly that performing the calibration in multiple iterations provides better results (closer to the theoretical values) for larger system sizes where the full experimental duration starts to increase.